-Course Objectives/Learning Outcomes: Identify political, economic, geographic, and shistory. social characteristics of eras in American Analyze the connections between past event s and the context in which they occurred.
-Examine and analyze primary and secondary and events surrounding eras in American his Develop research and critical reading skills.
-Develop argumentative writing skills and imp communicate in writing. ement proper grammar and mechanics to Effectively express one's ideas and interpreta and written assignments. itions of the past through class discussions Receive appropriately and consider the ideas past. and interpretations of others about the
+Course Objectives/Learning Outcomes:

+Identify political, economic, geographic, and social characteristics of eras in American history.
+Analyze the connections between past events and the context in which they occurred.
+Examine and analyze primary and secondary sources to better understand the issues and events surrounding eras in American history.
+Develop research and critical reading skills.
+Develop argumentative writing skills and implement proper grammar and mechanics to communicate in writing.
+Effectively express one's ideas and interpretations of the past through class discussions and written assignments.
+Receive appropriately and consider the ideas and interpretations of others about the